RoastBeefSandwichCo/gatewayd-installers/README.md

 gatewayd-installers
 ===================

 Thoroughly tested installation scripts for gatewayd et al. In general, based on wiki and documentation already available.

-##Usage

-Just open the txt or md corresponding to your distro.
-Only 14.04 is thoroughly documented atm.
+Provides gatewayd, ripple-rest and postgresql instructions.
+Also automates configuration to a large extent, including password generation and startup script creation.

+These instructions *should* work for any Ubuntu distro >= 12.04, but we have only tested on 14.04.1

 ##Notes
 **This is a work in progress**
-  - Ubuntu 14.04 Server
-    - Issues 1, 4 for things you MUST address or your installation will not work (also mentioned in the txt)
-    - You need the ssl script.
   - Currently, postgresql https is not working.
 You must remove/comment the ssl lines in ripple-rest/config.json

+##Thanks
+  - @jzlcdh for exhaustive testing and an invaluable stream of useful, productive feedback.